-- 1. The Purchasing Agent shall let to bid all purchases (including those made by the Board of Education) which reasonably may involve the expenditure of Seven Thousand Five Hundred Twenty Five Thousand Dollars (\$257,0500.00) or more by the invitation of sealed bids., The Board of Aldermen shall establish rules and regulations establishing how such bids will be awarded.
-The Board of Aldermen shall establish notice periods and mediums in line with Connecticut State Statutes. giving at least ten (10) days notice of the closing date for bids by publication at least once in a newspaper having a substantial circulation in the City.
+- 1. The Purchasing Agent shall let to bid all purchases (including those made by the Board of Education) which reasonably may involve the expenditure of Fifteen Thousand Dollars (\$15,000.00) or more by the invitation of sealed bids, giving at least ten (10) days' notice of the closing date for bids on the City Website and as required by Connecticut General Statutes.
 The bids shall be opened publicly during regular working hours, by the Purchasing Agent and a representative of the entity requesting the purchase, at a time which shall be published in the invitation of sealed bid.
 A list of all bids received shall be prepared and recorded in the City/Town Clerk's Office and a copy of all bids shall be available for public inspection in the Office of the Purchasing Agent.
-The Purchasing Agent shall determine the lowest responsible bidder; however he/she may reject any, all or any part of any bids.
+The Purchasing Agent shall determine the lowest responsible bidder; however, he/she may reject any, all or any part of any bids.
 The Board of Aldermen may establish such other regulations for purchases and bidding as it deems appropriate. - 2.
-The Board of Aldermen shall establish a monetary level at which three (3) written proposals for the purchase of an item is required.
-The Board of Aldermen shall establish rules and regulations on how such bids will be awarded.
-When any purchase involves expenditure in excess of Two Thousand Dollars (\$2,000.00) and does not exceed Seven Thousand Four Hundred Ninety Nine Dollars and Ninety Nine Cents.
-(7,499.99), the Purchasing Agent, or in the case of the Board of Education, an agent designated by the Board of Education, shall obtain a minimum of three (3) written proposals for the purchase of the item and shall make such purchase from the lowest responsible vendor, unless the Purchasing Agent, or in the case of the Board of Education, an agent designated by the Board of Education determines that the purchase is due to an emergency or is available only from a single source vendor and in that event, the Purchasing Agent or in the case of the Board of Education, an agent designated by the Board of Education shall create and maintain a written record of the reasons for such choice.

-- 3. When any purchase involves expenditures of One Thousand Nine Hundred and Ninety Nine Dollars and Ninety Nine Cents or less (\$1,999.99) For all other purchases, the Purchasing Agent or in the case of the Board of Education, an agent designated by the Board of Education, may make such purchases direct as prescribed by the procedures enacted by the Purchasing Agent. - 4.
+When any purchase involving expenditure in excess of Five Thousand Dollars (\$5,000.00) and does not exceed Fifteen Thousand Dollars (\$15,000), the Purchasing Agent, or in the case of the Board of Education, an agent designated by the Board of Education, shall obtain a minimum of three (3) written proposals for the purchase of the item and shall make such purchase from the lowest responsible vendor, unless the Purchasing Agent, or in the case of the Board of Education, an agent designated by the Board of Education determines that the purchase is due to an emergency or is available only from a single source vendor and in that event, the Purchasing Agent or in the case of the Board of Education, an agent designated by the Board of Education shall create and maintain a written record of the reasons for such choice. - 3.
+For all other purchases, the Purchasing Agent or in the case of the Board of Education, an agent designated by the Board of Education, may make such purchases direct as prescribed by the procedures enacted by the Purchasing Agent. - 4.
 "Purchase" as used herein shall be defined to include the purchase in any fiscal year of any goods, services or combination of goods and services from a single vendor, including but not limited to public improvements and professional services.
 Aggregate purchases shall not be divided into small increments so as to avoid the provisions called for herein.